reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 </Sandpack>

-However, here is the same code **with the artificial slowdown removed.** Give it a try!
-Does it feel fast without `useMemo`?
+However, here is the same code **with the artificial slowdown removed.** Does the lack of `useMemo` feel noticeable or not?

 <Sandpack>